 Sena Araújo (1999) also said that the people at the Casa de Oração also consider the possibility that a sickness can be caused by a malevolent spirit called egun.
 That kind of spirit absorbs the light of the affected person.
-It is common in the healing ritual to capture and to perform the "indoctrination" (the action of teaching a doctrine to the spirit) of this kind of spirit, thereby separating it from the person.
+It is common in the healing ritual to capture and to perform the "indoctrination"53 (the action of teaching a doctrine to the spirit) of this kind of spirit, thereby separating it from the person.

 Most of the time, it is the spirits, through their mediums, that confer the healing at the Barquinha, though it can also occur in the Bailado, when, during the Festas, the participants dance freely rounding in a circle at the sound of drums, clapping, and guitars.
+Sena Araújo (1999) said that "from the circle emerges good fluids and entities (spirits) from light that could confer material and spiritual wellness to the person" (p.
+236).